iridia/IRImagery/README.md

 *	`-[UIImage irWriteToSavedPhotosAlbumWithCompletion:]` provides a callback block, instead of a selector invocation.

+###	`IRImagePageView`

+`IRImagePageView` is a simple page view that contains a scrollable, pannable, zoomable view hosting an image.
+It uses IRImageView internally, and can be used in junction with `IRPaginatedView` to build a scrollable gallery.

 ##	Credits

 *	[Evadne Wu](http://twitter.com/evadne) at [Iridia Productions](http://iridia.tw) / [Waveface Inc](http://waveface.com).